UofT-UTSC-CS-sandbox/final-term-project-splitease/docs/sprint1/system_design.md

 **Collaborators:**
 - Transaction

-For the diagram, see the class diagram/.pdf file in the sprint1 directory.
+For the diagram, see the class diagram.pdf file in the sprint1 directory.

 ---